daigokk/LIA/README.md

 # Software Lock-in Amplifier using Digilent Analog Discovery
   ![Hard copy](./docs/images/HardCopy.png)
 ## What is this?
-  - This software is a lightweight, Windows-based software lock-in amplifier (LIA) built around the Digilent Analog Discovery 2 or 3 (AD).
+  - This software is a Windows-based software Lock-In Amplifier (LIA) built around the Digilent Analog Discovery 2 or 3 (AD).
   - The LIA, such as [NF LI5660](https://www.nfcorp.co.jp/english/pro/mi/loc/loc/index.html) or [Stanford Research Systems SR844](https://thinksrs.com/products/sr844.html), is an instrument that measures the amplitude and phase of sinusoidal signals using a technique known as Phase-Sensitive Detection (PSD) or synchronous detection.
   - This technique is shown in the following diagram and is also explained on [Youtube (in Japanese)](https://www.youtube.com/watch?v=pHyuB1YW4qY).
   ![PSD](./docs/images/PSD.png)